22 Cabinetry Trends to Try for a Kitchen You'll Love for Years to Come

 Twenty years ago, kitchen cabinets were considered custom if they included a lazy Susan and a built-in spice rack.
-Now storage options are plentiful and mainstream, including pullout trays, bread boxes, and narrow spaces that would otherwise have false cabinet fronts utilized as customized spots for pans such as cookie sheets and muffin tins.
-Ask your local hardware store about additional kitchen storage cabinets.
+Now, storage options are plentiful and mainstream, including pullout trays, bread boxes, and customized storage spots.
+Here, a narrow space that would otherwise have a false cabinet front is utilized as storage for pans and cookie sheets.

-Appliances might be more intelligent, efficient, and feature-packed than ever, but that doesn't mean they're grabbing the spotlight in today's kitchen.
-See if you can disguise appliances as kitchen cabinet doors.
+Kitchen appliances might be more intelligent, efficient, and feature-packed than ever, but that doesn't mean they need to grab the spotlight.
+Consider disguising appliances as kitchen cabinet doors for a more streamlined appearance.
 Here, the fridge is hidden behind matching cabinet doors at the end of the island to maintain a cohesive look.

 For tight areas between kitchen studs, consider open cabinets.
-These narrow cubbies serve as both display space for cookbooks and favorite tools as well as for keeping spices handy for cooking.
+These narrow cubbies serve as both display space for cookbooks and favorite tools as well as handy storage for spices.
 Paint them the same color as surrounding cabinets for a built-in look or make them stand out by painting the trim with a contrasting color.

-You're not limited to colors when it comes to mixing up your cabinetry.
+You're not limited to one color or trend when it comes to mixing up your cabinetry.
 This kitchen pairs dark blue glass-panel upper cabinets with flat-panel rustic wood cabinetry.
 The wood tone continues onto seating to warm up a stone island.

 A cabinet or island in a color or wood that's different from the rest of the kitchen works much like a patterned scarf with a solid-color shirt.
 More than a finishing touch, it breaks up the monotony to become a pivotal design piece.
 This kitchen mixes contemporary black kitchen cabinets with a traditional white island, bringing warmth and dimension into the space.
 It's also an option to treat a hutch or a section of cabinetry in the same manner.